 The player who has the most Gobbling turkey cards at the end of the game wins.

 I tried this out with my own kids before I presented it to my preschoolers, and it was a wildly huge success!

 All my kids wanted to get as many turkeys as possible, mostly because we wanted an excuse to gobble like silly turkeys.
 During the game, however, my kids got a whole lot of number recognition practice, too!

 Whether you’re a veteran preschool teacher or brand new, we know that preschoolers in our classrooms come to us with a very wide range of skills.
 Because of that, this counting game can easily be modified so you can reach all learners.

 This game actually have a few levels of difficulty.

 First, you have the option of only putting into play the numbers 0-10.
 When doing this, also pull out half the turkeys, unless you want a whole lot of gobbling, which maybe you do!

 Or, did you notice that the cards are also counting cards?
 This game can also be differentiated for various skills sets by using the number cards as counting cards.

-I am Sarah, an educator turned stay-at-home mama of five!
-I am the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
-I’ve taught range of levels, including preschool and college, and a little bit of just about everything in between.
-Right now, my focus is teaching my children and running a preschool from my home.
-Credentials include: Bachelors in Art, Masters in Curriculum and Instruction
+I’m Sarah, an educator turned stay-at-home-mama of five!
+I’m the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
+I’ve taught a range of levels, from preschool to college and a little bit of everything in between.
+Right now my focus is teaching my children and running a preschool from my home.
+Credentials include: Bachelors in Art, Masters in Curriculum and Instruction.